 Costs of rearing 100 Layers in Kenya

-The following is the projected revenue and cost analysis of raising 100 hybrid layers chicken in Kenya.
+The following is the projected revenue and cost analysis of raising 100 layers chicken in Kenya.
 It uses the current market prices and recommended feed and nutrition needs.

 The total sales revenue for selling the ex-layers, eggs and poultry manure is Ksh.
 313,090.
 It assumes a loss of 10 per cent for both eggs and birds throughout the production period.
 Poor feeding, hygiene and vaccination management can cause more loss than used here.
 Better practices such as hygiene will give you more revenue.